Child Sponsorship FAQs

 - You could include of places of interest in your country as a learning experience for your sponsored child, as they often live in rural areas.

 - If you have children, you might like to involve them in writing the letter or include their drawings.

 There is also no requirement to write and we leave it entirely up to you.
 Just knowing you are making a difference is a blessing in itself.

 If I have not heard from my sponsored child, what should I do?

-When you become a sponsor, you’ll receive an introductory letter from your sponsored child within the first six months.
-After this initial letter, as mentioned above, you can start corresponding with them.
+When you become a sponsor, you’ll receive an introductory letter from our team with details of your sponsored child.
+After this initial letter, you can start corresponding with them.
 You can look forward to receiving your sponsored child’s response in the mail.

 Given the age and language barriers of the child, sometimes an adult will need to help your sponsored child write their reply and this could take anywhere up to six months before a reply is received.
 The Common People’s local team may also need some time to translate and deliver your correspondence.

 If you haven’t received a reply within a reasonable amount of time, please email us at email@example.com and we’ll be happy to help sort out any concerns you may experience.